Stay-at-Home Mom Resume Examples That Get You Hired in 2025

 Being a stay-at-home parent has equipped you with valuable skills that you can add to your resume without hesitation.
 Examples of such skills are project management, time management, coordination, negotiation, mediation, research, problem solving, and conflict resolution.

 Don't forget to list relevant professional skills as well.
 As a seasoned professional, specify both hard and transferable skills.
-For example, if you are a copywriter, you can add such skills as writing, copyediting, SEO optimization, and hard skills like CMS, WordPress, or Photoshop.
-Exclude the irrelevant skills from the table to keep your resume concise.
+For example, if you are a copywriter, you can add such skills as writing, copyediting, search engine optimization, CMS, WordPress, or Photoshop.

 Emphasize professional development